 Cornerstone Teaching module

-- Appropriately qualified and experienced teaching and supervisory staff who have relevant professional and teaching qualifications and experience
+- appropriately qualified and experienced teaching staff who have relevant professional and teaching experience.

 - a range of resources necessary to support teaching and learning.

 - Engagement with their communities, which includes practices having:

 - strong health and community networks that can support trainees to work with other health professionals in the area